Skip to content

 Per-project config

 After the user init.lua runs, smelt looks for .smelt/init.lua and .smelt/plugins/*.lua under the current working directory and sources them.
-Project config is gated by a content trust system: run /trust once to record the SHA-256 hash of .smelt/.
+Project-local config is especially useful on teams: clone the repo and the agent already knows the project's conventions and tooling.
+It is gated by a content trust system: run /trust once to record the SHA-256 hash of .smelt/.
 Any edit invalidates the hash and requires re-running /trust.

 Lua API Description